-When measuring the entries of the RLC matrices, either with laboratory equipment or field-solver software, currents are defined as ENTERING the pins of the package from the board (General Syntax Rule #11).
+When measuring the entries of the RLC matrices, either with laboratory equipment or field-solver software, currents are defined as ENTERING the pins of the package from the board (rule #11 in Section 3General Syntax Rule #11).
+"GENERAL SYNTAX RULES AND GUIDELINES").
 The corresponding voltage drops are to be measured with the current pointing "in" to the "+" sign and "out" of the "-" sign.